-It is also important to note that employee resistance to change can be overcome with an early buy-in to a new concept and a user-friendly training program.
-The team concept will help employees overcome resistance to change because they are included on the team.
+It is also important to note that employee resistance to change can be overcome with an early buy-in to a new concept and a training program that is very user-friendly.
+The team concept will help employees to overcome resistance to change because they are included on the team.
 Members of the needs analysis team will see an idea develop from concept to fruition.
-Many employees resist change because they fear they will be unable to perform a new task; a training program that allows adequate time and practice will help introduce the technology and decrease this fear.
+Also, many employees resist change because they fear they will be unable to perform a new task.
+A training program that allows adequate time and practice will help introduce technology.